-If the amalgamation proceeds, the existing Governing Body of the junior school would formally become the Governing Body of the primary school in January 2025.
-The junior school Governing Body is committed, however, to ensuring that the Governing Body of the primary school would include governors from the current infant school Governing Body.
+If the amalgamation proceeds, the existing governing body of the junior school would formally become the governing body of the primary school in April 2025.
+The junior governing body is committed, however, to ensuring that the governing body of the primary school would also include governors from the current infant governing body and both governing bodies are exploring ways of working more closely together prior to the proposed amalgamation.